dashton90/aws-study-guides/SAA-CO2/README.md

     * **Geographic top-level domains**: These TLDs are associated with geographic areas such as countries or cities (*.com*, *.ca*, *.to*)
 * **name server** are servers in the DNS that help to translate domain names into the IP addresses that computers use to communicate with one another.
 A name server can be:
     * **recursive name server** also known as a DNS resolver is a DNS server managed by your ISP.
-    * **authoritative name server** is a server that has definitive information about one part of the DNS
+    * **authoritative name server** is a server that has definitive information about one part of the DNS.
-    * **root name server** which return a list of TLD servers of the desired domain
+    * **root name server** which return a list of TLD servers of the desired domain.
     * **TLD name server** which returns the authoritative name server where the desired domain is stored.
 * **time to live** is the amount of time in seconds that you want a resolver to cache the values for a record before submitting another request to the root server.